joshlapham/Cartoons-By-John/README.md

 #### Third-Party Libraries

-The following libraries were used to create this app -
+The following libraries are used in this app:

 * [MBProgressHUD](https://github.com/jdg/MBProgressHUD)
 * [Parse-iOS-SDK](https://parse.com)